pulp-platform/bender/README.md

 > Note: The location of the override may be updated in the future to prevent modifying the human-editable `Bender.local` file by adding a persistent section to `Bender.lock`.

 > Note: The newly created directory will be a git repo with a remote origin pointing to the `git` tag in `Bender.yml`.
 On the other hand, git does not support `https` remotes for pushing changes.
+In order to push changes from the new directory, you can do one of the following:
-In order to push changes, either use `git@...` URLs in `Bender.yml` or add a new remote with `git remote add`.
+> 1. Use `git@...` URLs in `Bender.yml`.
+> 2. Add a new remote with `git remote add`.
+> 3. Create your `git` overrides in your `Benderlocal`, run `bender update` and `bender clone`.

 ### `parents` --- Lists packages calling the specified package